JacobFuller65/NBAcomparisons/README.md

-Some key statistics I will be exploring:
+Some key statistics I will be exploring (with pros and cons) :

 PIE Rating- Contribution to a game, perentage that single player contributed to a game.
 22.4% would mean player produces 22.4%